tferrari92/automate-all-the-things-insane/README.md

 # FRONTEND SERVICE BUILD & DEPLOY PIPELINE

 ## Description

-We are almost there!
-In this pipeline we will build and deploy our frontend.

 The [/my-app/frontend directory](my-app) on the repo is meant to represent the frontend microservice code repository.
 Here you'll find the code files and the corresponding Dockerfile for the frontend service.